ThomasZeman/tomcore-website/content/docs/howto/linux/alpine/basic-network-setup.md

 and check to make sure that only the key(s) you wanted were added.
 ```

 The command `ssh-copy-id tom@192.168.8.183` copies the public key to the remote device.
 Replace `192.168.8.183` with the IP address of your device.
+You might see a warning that the host is unknown to your client.

 ```shell
 tom@workhaus:~$ ssh tom@192.168.8.183